rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 So Python is simple.
 But that doesn't mean it's limiting like other simple languages such as Basic.
 With Python you also have a pretty good object-oriented environment.
 You just aren't forced to use it as you are with Java.
-The language also has limited functional programming features.
+Python also has limited functional programming features, though other languages are better in this respect.

 Once you can handle all that Python itself offers there is a large library of built-in modules that allow you to do just about anything you want to do.
 And